LeroySteele/DiscordBot-TrifinityRP/README.md

 ## Events folder
-Contains the custom events to preform certain desired actions relating to posting announcement messeges and button event listeners when users open the ticket types they desire.
+Contains the custom event listeners for:
+- Role updates will display on the excel sheet
+- Using button clicks will open specific ticket types
+- Logs members joining/leaving
+- handles suggestion channel and resends the template